|

 be wise to hire philologists to create the best possible word -- if not

 intuitive, easily memorized, and pleasant sounding -- for a new concept.
-As world citizens are critical of air and water
+As world citizens are actively critical of air and water

 pollution, so can they be of language pollution.
 Writers